shashwatsaini/REDACT/README.md

 - **Redacting text**: Redact text and `.txt` files, with offline usage supported, across 116 categories of Personally Identifiable Information (PII).
 Example categories include account & banking information, Personal information like names and contact information.
 - **Redacting PDFs**: Runs Optical Character Recognition (OCR) to extract all text, followed by the aforementioned redaction approach.
 All 116 categories are supported.
 - **Redacting Images**: Runs OCR again to extract text, followed by the same redaction approach.
 All 116 categories are supported.
 Also runs a computer vision model to detect faces in the image, and redacts them.
+- **Redacting Audio**: Runs Speech-to-Text, followed by the same redaction approach.
+All 116 categories are supported.
 - **Redacting Videos**: Runs Azure Video Indexer to upload the submitted video to an Azure service, redacts all faces, and returns a URL for the same.
 - **Varying Degrees of Redaction**: Different degrees of redaction are supported for text, PDFs, and images, based on the user's needs.
 - **Fine-tuning the system to your need**: After sufficient redactions, previous classifications can be used to fine-tune the model to suit user's needs.